klinge/sl-webapp/README.md

 * DONE Auth: add admin checks in AuthMiddleware
 * DONE Auth: direct admin and non-admin to different pages after login
 * DONE Deploy: fix redirection rules for Nginx instead of Apache
+* DONE Deploy: fix all hardcoded paths in the application (arghh!)

 ## TODO (v0.95):
 * User-site: build a proper homepage for non-admin users